Story

 17. Learn about Indigenous perspectives on sustainability

 Indigenous knowledge-keepers and Elders hold traditions and approaches that have sustained life and maintained resources for centuries.
 Incorporating Indigenous relationship-building practices can help inform modern solutions for multiple generations to come.
-We recommend downloading the recently released Civic-Indigenous Placekeeping and Partnership-Building Toolkit as a great reference point.
+We recommend downloading Evergreen’s Civic-Indigenous Placekeeping and Partnership-Building Toolkit as a great reference point.

 14. Solve challenges with data and technology